lokii-space/TO-DO-LIST/README.md

 # To-Do List App

-A simple and intuitive To-Do List app built with React.
+A simple and intuitive To-Do List app built with Html,Css and Js.

 ## Features
 - Add, edit, and delete tasks